DevExpress/devextreme-documentation/concepts/05 UI Components/TreeView/00 Getting Started with TreeView/50 Select Records.md

 Enables selection by click.

 * [showCheckBoxesMode](/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/#showCheckBoxesMode)
-Adds checkboxes to select each node.
+Adds checkboxes.
 Set this property to *"normal"* or *"selectAll"*.
 The latter additionally displays the "Select All" checkbox at the top of the TreeView.

 The TreeView supports multiple (default) and single [selectionMode](/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/selectionMode).
 The code below shows how to enable the single mode and selection by click.